Bridge Diffusion Model: Bridge Chinese Text-to-Image Diffusion Model with English Communities: Introduction

-Design TTI model compatible with multi-linguistics is the focus of this work.
-By "compatible" we mean not only able to support non-English prompt input, but also capable of generating images conforming to non-English language native common sense.
-As the most straightforward and cheapest choice, translation based methods can only patch the non-English input capability, whereas leaving the inherent model bias entirely untouched.
-Another line of works involve alignment-based strategies, by aligning the embedding space of different language text encoders with parallel translation text corpus, which is just implicitly another "translation" method.
-Based on aligned text encoder, Taiyi-Stable-Diffusion-1B-Chinese-EN-v0.1\cite{fengshenbang} further fine-tuned the TTI model with Chinese-native data.
-This allows the English-native model to assimilate Chinese-native language semantics at low cost while maintain a certain level of compatibility between the English and Chinese TTI communities, though the balance is tricky.
-When tasked with capturing intricate nuances of native language semantics or language distinctive concepts, the efficacy of this approach will be notably constrained.
-To resolve bias inherent in English-native models, the most radical method is to train TTI model from scratch with non-English native data.
-For instance, ERNIE-ViLG 2.0\cite{DBLP:journals/corr/abs-2210-15257} and Wukong-Huahua\cite{gu2022wukong} are trained with Chinese native data, and capable of generating high-quality images consistent with Chinese language semantics.
-The fundamental problem of this line of works is that it loses compatibility with its ancestral English-native models, which means it can not utilize progress from the English-native TTI communities directly.
-This would lead to community isolation and development stagnation for the Chinese-native TTI community in the long run.
+The primary focus of this work is to design a TTI model that is compatible with multiple languages.
+By "compatible", we mean not only supporting non-English prompt input but also capable of generating images that align with common sense in non-English languages.
+While translation-based methods are straightforward and cost-effective, they can only address the non-English input capability, leaving the inherent model bias untouched.
+Another approach involves alignment-based strategies, which align the embedding space of different language text encoders with parallel translation text corpus.
+However, this method is essentially another form of "translation".
+Taiyi-Stable-Diffusion-1B-Chinese-EN-v0.1\cite{fengshenbang} took this route, fine-tuning the TTI model with Chinese-native data based on an aligned text encoder.
+This allows the English-native model to incorporate Chinese-native language semantics at a low cost while maintaining some level of compatibility between the English and Chinese TTI communities, although achieving the right balance is challenging.
+However, when tasked with capturing intricate nuances of native language semantics or language-specific concepts, the effectiveness of this approach may be notably limited.
+To address the inherent bias in English-native models, the most radical approach is to train a TTI model from scratch with non-English native data.
+For example, ERNIE-ViLG 2.0\cite{feng2023ernie} and Wukong-Huahua\cite{gu2022wukong} are trained with Chinese native data and can generate high-quality images consistent with Chinese language semantics.
+However, a fundamental challenge with this approach is that it loses compatibility with its ancestral English-native models, preventing the direct utilization of progress from the English-native TTI communities.
+This could lead to community isolation and development stagnation for the Chinese-native TTI community in the long run.